aaronkjin/mentore/README.md

 **Next sprint:**
 Fixing the Backend: This involves a thorough review and enhancement of our current backend infrastructure to support the increased complexity and functionality of our mentor-matching platform.
 Ensuring stability, scalability, and security will be key aspects of this work.

 Improving Cosine Similarity Functionality: Currently, our platform is not matching kids to mentors as accurately as we intend.
-Sarvesh will be dedicating time to refine the algorithm, specifically focusing on the cosine similarity calculations that underpin our matching logic.
-This will involve:
+I will be dedicating time to refine the algorithm, specifically focusing on the cosine similarity calculations that underpin our matching logic.

 ### Andrew